Skip to Main Content

 A Grand Hotel Setting with a Different Kind of Ambition

 That direction has not gone unnoticed.
-Zest holds a Michelin Plate in both the 2024 and 2025 editions of the Italy guide, a signal that the restaurant has sustained inspector attention through its early years rather than earning a single mention and fading.
+Zest holds a Michelin Plate in the 2024 and 2025 editions of the Italy guide, a signal that the restaurant has sustained inspector attention through its early years rather than earning a single mention and fading.
 In a city where Terrazza Bosquet represents the longer-established creative benchmark and Il Buco anchors the Mediterranean end of the serious dining market, a newcomer earning consecutive Michelin recognition is a meaningful positioning signal.

 What the Awards Actually Say